Nürburgring: Fuchsröhre ("Fox Hole")

 The Fuchsröhre is soon after the very fast downhill section succeeding the Flugplatz.
-After negotiating a long right-hand corner called Aremberg (which is after Schwedenkreuz) the road goes slightly uphill, under a bridge and then it plunges downhill, and the road switches back left and right and finding a point of reference for the racing line is difficult.
+After negotiating a long right-hand corner called Aremberg (which is after Schwedenkreuz) the road goes under a bridge Postbrucke as it plunges downhill, and the road switches back left and right and finding a point of reference for the racing line is difficult.
 This whole sequence is flat out and then, the road climbs sharply uphill.
 The road then turns left and levels out at the same time; this is one of the many jumps of the Nürburgring where the car goes airborne.
 This leads to the Adenauer Forst (forest) turns.
 The Fuchsröhre is one of the fastest and most dangerous parts of the Nürburgring because of the extremely high speeds in such a tight and confined place; this part of the Nürburgring goes right through a forest and there is only about 2–3 m of grass separating the track from Armco barrier, and beyond the barriers is a wall of trees.